In order to properly learn and use JavaScript you should have an understanding of HTML.

 A great way to learn HTML is to view the page source of other websites.
-To do this, right-click in the broswer window and select "View Source."
+To do this, right-click in the

 JavaScript may be placed in the body of a web page, in the header or in a seperate file.
-When in the BODY or HEAD it should be inside SCRIPT tags and be sure to specify LANGUAGE=JAVASCRIPT since the default language of many browsers is VBScript.
-Examples:
+When in the BODY or

 <HEAD>

-Script goes here
+<SCRIPT LANGUAGE=JavaScript> Script goes here

 </SCRIPT>